-fuel tanks, gas meters, television antennas or satellite dishes.
-Ensure their location and installation will not damage or detract from the historic character of the building, site, adjacent properties or the district as a whole.
+whole.
 Window air-conditioning units and solar panels are acceptable, but shall be located as unobtrusively as possible.
 Conformance with local building codes and utility company standards is required.
 New systems often require the installation of additional utility lines and poles.
 Avoid overpowering the streetscape with unsightly lines and poles.
 Investigate the use of underground cable to reduce visual detractions.

-- 1. Retain and preserve the historic energy-conserving features and materials that contribute to the overall character of a building or site, including projecting front canopies, shutters, operable windows and transoms. - 2.
-Protect and maintain historic energy-conserving features and materials using methods and treatments according to appropriate guidelines (i.e., wood, metal, etc.) - 3.
-Repair historic energy-conserving features and materials using methods and treatments according to appropriate guidelines (i.e., wood, metal, etc.) - 4.
-Replace missing historic energy-conserving features only if deteriorated beyond repair, in kind. - 5.
-Increase the thermal efficiency of historic buildings through appropriate, traditional practices, including the installation of weatherstripping and caulking, storm windows and doors, insulation in attics, floors, and walls, and, if appropriate, awnings and operable shutters. - 6.
-Install new mechanical systems, if needed, in areas and spaces that will require the least amount of alteration to the building exterior, historic building fabric and site features.
-On alley and rear elevations, screen them from view through fencing or lattice panels. - 7.
-Select narrow-profile exterior storm windows, if desired, with meeting rails that align with the existing 47 division of double-hung windows.
+1. Retain and preserve the historic energy-conserving features and materials that contribute to the overall character of a building or site, including projecting front canopies, shutters, operable windows and transoms.

+2. Protect and maintain historic energy-conserving features and materials using methods and treatments according to appropriate guidelines (i.e., wood, metal, etc.)

+3. Repair historic energy-conserving features and materials using methods and treatments according to appropriate guidelines (i.e., wood, metal, etc.)

+4. Replace missing historic energy-conserving features only if deteriorated beyond repair, in kind.

+5. Increase the thermal efficiency of historic buildings through appropriate, traditional practices, including the installation of weatherstripping and caulking, storm windows and doors, insulation in attics, floors, and walls, and, if appropriate, awnings and operable shutters.

+6. Install new mechanical systems, if needed, in areas and spaces that will require the least amount of alteration to the building exterior, historic building fabric and site features.
+On alley and rear elevations, screen them from view through fencing or lattice panels.

+7. Select narrow-profile exterior storm windows, if desired, with meeting rails that align with the existing division of double-hung windows.
 Select storm windows with a painted or baked-enamel finish in a color compatible with the window sash color.
 Do not install storm windows with a bare metal finish.

+8. Consider the installation of solar panels, placed where they are not readily visible from the street.